Raphael40/Meal-Dealio/README.md

 ### The method
 An Expo React-Native app that uses both UseState() and Classes.
-The data is backed up to Firestore database (This is my first time using it) With great difficulty we have tested the app using Jest
+The data is backed up to Firestore database (This is my first time using it) Tested the app using Jest